Effective algorithms for tensor train decomposition via the UTV framework: Preliminaries

 \end{definition}

-Apart from the tensor-train decomposition, the Tucker format \cite{tucker1966some} is another compact form for large-scale tensors, which represents a $d$th-order tensor via the mode products of a smaller-scaled core tensor and $d$ factor matrices:
+Apart from the TT decomposition, the Tucker format \cite{tucker1966some} is another compact form for large-scale tensors, which represents a $d$th-order tensor via the mode products of a smaller-scaled core tensor and $d$ factor matrices: